 After taking off from Sasaab at first light, fly northeast towards Mount Ololokwe, a striking mountain renowned for its distinctive flat-topped peak and cultural significance.
 Revered by the Samburu people as the ‘Mountain of God,’ it holds a special place in local folklore.
 Land, disembark and enjoy a morning coffee with breathtaking panoramic views.

-Enjoy a light breakfast in the cool of dawn before setting off at 7:00 am.
-Follow the Ewaso Nyiro River and head north towards the Matthews Mountain Range, one of the wildest and most untouched areas left in Kenya.
-Covered in a lush tropical forest, they are a refuge for an incredible number of species who rely on the forest for water during the dry season.
+Leave the dramatic slopes of Ololokwe behind and continue north towards the Matthews Mountain Range, one of the wildest and most untouched areas left in Kenya.
+Covered in a lush tropical forest, it is a refuge for an incredible number of species who rely on the forest for water during the dry season.
 Elephants, buffalo, Grevy’s zebra, lion, leopard, colobus monkeys and wild dog are just some of the animals found here.
-Enjoy a coffee stop at 7:30 am, where you might be able to spot and hear some of the 200 bird species and 150 butterfly species that live in the forest.
+Enjoy a drink stop, where you might be able to spot and hear some of the 200 bird species and 150 butterfly species that live in the forest.
 As well as stunning views, you will be able to marvel at the giant cycads – enormous palm-like trees whose origins date back millions of years.

 Leave the mountain forest and fly down to Reteti – the first ever community owned and run elephant sanctuary – in time for the daily feeding of the orphans.
 It is a heartwarming experience to see the new wave of thinking that has taken place within surrounding Samburu communities who have united to protect their local wildlife.